MehadND/real-time-rendering-4/README.md

   <hr/>

   ### Goal
-  ✔️ The goal of this part of the project was to refactor the code in such ways so that we can encapsulate the data and its functionality, i.e. Separate/break-down the functionality of a GameObject and a Shader (ShaderTechnique).
+  #### ▷ The goal of this part of the project was to refactor the code in such ways so that we can encapsulate the data and its functionality,

+   i.e. Break down the functionality of a GameObject and a Shader (ShaderTechnique) into different classes.

   <hr/>